-Receiving a VAT number
+Receiving a VAT identification number (btw-id)

-Checking validity of clients' VAT numbers
+Checking validity of clients' VAT ID numbers

-If you want to check the validity of your Dutch client's VAT number, or a client who has their registered office in another EU country, you can use the European Commission's VIES VAT number validation (VAT Information Exchange System).
-With VIES, you can also check name and address of clients from most Member States.
+If you want to verify the validity of your client's VAT identification number, you can use the European Commission's VIES VAT number validation (VAT Information Exchange System, VIES).
+This way you can verify that your client is in fact an entrepreneur.

 Deregistering your VAT number

-If you deregister your company with KVK, deregistration with the Dutch Tax and Customs Administration database follows automatically.
-Your VAT number will then be deregistered, of which you will receive a written confirmation.
+If you deregister your company with KVK, deregistration with the Tax Administration database follows automatically.
+Your VAT number(s) will then be deregistered.
+You will receive a written confirmation of your deregistration.